SantiagoDevRel/santiagodevrel/README.md

 <h1>👨‍💻 Talking about Personal Stuff... 👨‍💻</h1>

+I am a dedicated blockchain Developer Advocate (DevRel), passionate about simplifying complex technologies for developers.
+My primary focus revolves around creating educational programs designed to drive the adoption of blockchain ecosystems.
+By equipping developers with the knowledge and tools they need, I aim to break down barriers and make blockchain technology more accessible.

-Santiago possesses a deep understanding of the Blockchain ecosystem and its potential to transform industries.
-He has acquired extensive knowledge and experience in various concepts, such as Slither, Echidna, Vertigo, Hardhat, Opcodes, Delegate call, Proxies, Hardhat coverage, Hashing functions, ECDSA, EVM, Re-entrancy, Front-running, Denial of service, Byzantine consensus, ERC721, ERC20, ERC1155, EIP712, ECDSA, EIP1159, Scaffold ETH, Ethers.js, Javascript, Alchemy, Node JS & React JS.
+I have a deep understanding of the Blockchain ecosystem and its potential to transform industries.
+I have acquired extensive knowledge and experience in various concepts, such as Slither, Echidna, Vertigo, Hardhat, Opcodes, Delegate call, Proxies, Hardhat coverage, Hashing functions, ECDSA, EVM, Re-entrancy, Front-running, Denial of service, Byzantine consensus, ERC721, ERC20, ERC1155, EIP712, ECDSA, EIP1159, Scaffold ETH, Ethers.js, Javascript, Alchemy, Node JS & React JS.

 <br>

-Santiago is a highly motivated and dedicated individual, always eager to collaborate with a team to achieve common goals.
-He possesses a curious mindset and is always seeking to learn and keep up with the latest developments in the blockchain space.
-His commitment to his work and expertise in the field makes him a valuable addition to any blockchain project or team.
+I am a highly motivated and dedicated individual, always eager to collaborate with a team to achieve common goals.
+I possess a curious mindset and am always seeking to learn and keep up with the latest developments in the blockchain space.
+My commitment to work and expertise in the field make me a valuable addition to any blockchain project or team.

 <br>